kids encyclopedia robot

 Awards Bronze Star

-Adrian Perkins (born October 23, 1985) is an American politician and attorney who served as the mayor of Shreveport, Louisiana.
+Adrian Perkins (born October 23, 1985) is an American politician who served as the mayor of Shreveport, Louisiana.
 Perkins is a graduate of both the United States Military Academy at West Point and Harvard Law School, and is an Army veteran.
 He ran for the United States Senate in 2020, losing to incumbent Republican Bill Cassidy.

 Early life and education